Tax and Running a Business in Australia

 Under Australian tax law, for an expense to be deductible there must to be a relevant and/or necessary connection between your business activities and the expenditure you incur.
 But you can't claim a tax deduction if the expenditure is capital, private or domestic in nature.
 For example, you can claim certain business expenses, such as advertising, insurance, depreciation, interest on borrowings, and superannuation contributions.

 If you run a small business and your annual turnover is less than $2 million, you can qualify for a number of tax concessions for small business.
-For instance, you can claim an immediate tax deduction for business assets that cost less than $6,500, and you don’t need to do a stocktake or make any adjustments if your stock valuations are unlikely to vary by more than $5,000 each year.
+For instance, you can claim an immediate tax deduction for business assets that cost $1,000 or less, and you don't need to do a stocktake or make any adjustments if your stock valuations are unlikely to vary by more than $5,000 each year.
 And, under the CGT concessions for small business, you may qualify for CGT relief on disposal of certain active business assets that your business owns.